Viewing Puzzle Details

 Viewing detailed puzzle information

-Other puzzles may look basic, if only mandatory fields have been completed, as the detail view will only show data if a field has been filled out.
+Some records will be more comprehensive than others when the submitter has completed most of the puzzle record fields.
+Other puzzles may look basic if only mandatory fields have been completed, as the detail view will only show data if a field has been filled out.

 Puzzle Title & Release Year

-The title/name is a mandatory field, so it will always be displayed, whilst release year is optional, and will appear only if available.
+At the top, you'll see the puzzle’s title and its release year.
+The puzzle's title/name is a mandatory field, so it will always be displayed, but the Release Year field is optional and will only appear if available

 Artist Information